 In our kitchen we have a windowsill on which we

-Using gravel and sand worked really well, as it allowed the kids to try their objects in a few different ways, without their jars getting all messy and them getting frustrated.
+Using gravel and sand works really well, as it allows the kids to try their objects in a few different ways, without their jars getting all messy and them getting frustrated.
 It’ll also be easy for them to change their layout in the future if they decide to.

 They both chose to only use one little succulent each.
 I’m hoping that these will cope with their barren environments fairly well with just the occasional mist.
 We did get a good soaking before they got put in.

 My daughter’s theme for her bottle garden is Guinea Pig Heaven.
 It’s not clear from the photos but there’s lots of little gems and beads hidden within her landscape.
 She is absolutely delighted with it, and apparently the cat isn’t dreaming about eating the little rodent, despite how it may look!

 My son’s bottle garden theme is a Beast’s Lair.
 This is obvious, apparently, from the large fossilised shark tooth (aka beast’s tooth), that is stabbing through the little vole skull in the foreground.
 (Charming I know!
 He has a selection of skulls he kept from when we dissected owl pellets).
 The floor of the lair is scattered with Fool’s gold.
 My son is equally pleased with his creation, and both are proudly displayed in their bedrooms.